abhynadar/anpanorama/server/README.md

 //This will start mongo client session

 ----------------------------------------------------------------------------------
+//NOTE - This is to stop and delete your mongod service.
+So no need to run this now.
+You should do so when you no longer want to work on this project

 //Execute <your-initial>-mongod-stop-delete-service.bat from command prompt that is run with administrative rights
 $ <your-initial>-mongod-stop-delete-service.bat
 //This will stop and delete the windows service for mongod